18 Jun 2019

 Acting like an owner

-“When it comes to acting like an owner, 86% of our 14,000 employees participate in our employee share purchase program.
+“When it comes to acting like an owner, 86% of our 14,000 employees participate in our employee share purchase programme.
 They also receive a profit share each year, assuming we’ve done well.
 And. in the last 13 years. we’ve only had one quarter where we haven’t been profitable.
 It really has led to a ‘we’re all in this together and each of us has a role to play’ approach,” says Mark Porter, WestJet’s Executive Vice-President People and Culture.

-It’s an approach that applies throughout the company’s notably flat organizational structure.
+It’s an approach that applies throughout the company’s notably flat organisational structure.
 The distinct lack of hierarchy sees the CEO and all senior executives making in-flight announcements, serving drinks to guests and pitching in with cabin-cleaning duties alongside the frontline crew.

 “If you’re serving guests a coffee and having a chat with them, they’re much more open to talk to you.
 Plus, it’s a great opportunity to have real conversations with our crew and get their feedback on how we’re doing as a leadership team,” Porter explains.
 “At the end of the day, we wouldn’t be where we are without our guests or phenomenal crew, and the little bit we can do to help goes a long way.”

-Adds Porter: “A few years ago we set ourselves a target of ‘mini miracles’ and asked each WestJetter to do something for somebody in their community, whether it be buying them a cup of coffee, or shoveling snow off their driveway.
+Adds Porter: “A few years ago we set ourselves a target of ‘mini miracles’ and asked each WestJetter to do something for somebody in their community, whether it be buying them a cup of coffee, or shovelling snow off their driveway.
 In the end, more than 30,000 miracles happened!”

 Finding the right fit